thefrontside/microstates/README.md

 Microstates actually does deserialization by default.
 When you create a Microstate object, you provide the `create` function with the type and a POJO that represents the value.
 Microstates internally will create all of the instances using the type as a blueprint for the final state.

-As discussed earlier, Microstates methods returns copies that are derived from original microstate.
+As discussed earlier, Microstates methods return copies that are derived from original microstate.
 These copies will have a new value.
-This allows to serialize/deserialize a type to any state.
+This allows to serialize/deserialize a type to any derived state.

 For those familiar with tools like ReactDevTools and time travel debugging, Microstates makes it possible to use these kinds of tools on individual Microstate level.
 Microstates can work like tiny Redux stores where you don't have to write reducers while still get the benefits of time travel debugging.

 In summary, Microstates are immutable JavaScript objects that are serializable, allow you to cache getters and provide a mechanism to declaratively derive next state using class like instance methods.
 They look like regular JavaScript classes but they hold conventions and performance improvements for state composed of many smaller states.

 <!-- ## API